fritzm/blog.fritzm.org/content/PDP-11/parity-handling.md

 - On RSTS parity CSR sniffing, from Paul:

-        :::text
-        From: Paul Koning
+    > From: Paul Koning
-        To: cctalk
+    > To: cctalk
-        Subject: Re: PDP-11/45 RSTS/E boot problem
+    > Subject: Re: PDP-11/45 RSTS/E boot problem
+    >
+    > > Fritz Mueller wrote:
+    > >

-        >> There is a lot of inconsistent and incomplete information in the documentation about memory CSRs.
+    > > There is a lot of inconsistent and incomplete information in the documentation about memory CSRs.
+They
-        >> They appear to come in different flavors depending on memory hardware; some of the earlier ones
+    > > appear to come in different flavors depending on memory hardware; some of the earlier ones support
-        >> support setting a bit to determine whether parity errors will halt or trap the CPU, while some
+    > > setting a bit to determine whether parity errors will halt or trap the CPU, while some of the later
-        >> of the later ones (like my MS11-L) simply have "enable" and don't distinguish between halt and
+    > > ones (like my MS11-L) simply have "enable" and don't distinguish between halt and trap.
+I'm curious
-        >> trap.
-I'm curious how OS init code sniffs out what memory CSRs there are, determines their specific
+    > > how OS init code sniffs out what memory CSRs there are, determines their specific flavors and, in a
-        >> flavors and, in a heterogeneous system, determines how much address space is under the auspice of
+    > > heterogeneous system, determines how much address space is under the auspice of each CSR?
+Maybe Paul
-        >> each CSR?
-Maybe Paul and Noel can comment here wrt.
+    > > and Noel can comment here wrt.
 RSTS and Unix respectively?
+    >

-        I quickly skimmed some RSTS INIT code (for V10.1).
+    > I quickly skimmed some RSTS INIT code (for V10.1).
 Two things observed:
+    >

-        1. At boot, INIT determines the memory layout.
-It does this by writing 0 then -2 into each location to see if it works.
-If it gets an NXM trap (trap to 4) or a parity trap (trap to 114) it calls that 1kW block of memory non-existent.
-For the case of a parity error, it tells you that it saw a parity error and is disabling that block for that reason.
+    > 1\.
+At boot, INIT determines the memory layout.
+It does this by writing 0 then -2 into each location to
+    > see if it works.
+If it gets an NXM trap (trap to 4) or a parity trap (trap to 114) it calls that 1kW
+    > block of memory non-existent.
+For the case of a parity error, it tells you that it saw a parity error
+    > and is disabling that block for that reason.
+    >

-        2. In the DEFAULT option (curiously enough) there is a routine that looks for up to 16 parity CSRs starting at 172100.
+    > 2\.
+In the DEFAULT option (curiously enough) there is a routine that looks for up to 16 parity CSRs
+    > starting at 172100.
 This happens on entry to the memory layout option.
-You can display what it finds by using the PARITY command in response to the "Table suboption" prompt.
+You can display what it finds
+    > by using the PARITY command in response to the "Table suboption" prompt.
+    >

-        It checks if the bits 007750 are active in the parity CSR, if so it takes that to be an address/ECC parity CSR.
-It figures out the CSR to memory association by going through memory in 1 kW increments, writing 3, 5 to the first 2 words, then setting "write wrong parity" in each CSR (007044), then doing BIC #3,..
+    > It checks if the bits 007750 are active in the parity CSR, if so it takes that to be an address/ECC
+    > parity CSR.
+It figures out the CSR to memory association by going through memory in 1 kW increments,
+    > writing 3, 5 to the first 2 words, then setting "write wrong parity" in each CSR (007044), then doing
+    > BIC #3,..
 BIC #5,... to those two test words, then reading them both back.
-This should set bad parity, and it scans all the CSRs to see which one reports an error (top bit in the CSR).
-If no CSR has that set, it concludes the particular block is no-parity memory.
+This should set bad parity,
+    > and it scans all the CSRs to see which one reports an error (top bit in the CSR).
+If no CSR has that
+    > set, it concludes the particular block is no-parity memory.
+    >

-        I probably got some of the details wrong, the above is from a fast skim of the code, but hopefully it will get you started.
+    > I probably got some of the details wrong, the above is from a fast skim of the code, but hopefully it
+    > will get you started.

     My machine currently has one MS11-L, which has the newer CSR layout referred to by Paul above (different than the much older MS11-B/C CSR layout depicted at the top of this article; see MS11-L docs for further